Tacna province

-Tacna is the largest of four provinces in the Department of Tacna in southern Peru located on the border with Chile and Bolivia.
-Its capital is Tacna.
+Tacna is a province of the Department of Tacna, in Peru.
+It is located in the country's south, on the border with Chile and Bolivia and it's is the largest of the department's four provinces.

+History

+The province was founded on June 25, 1855.

 Geography

-The Tacna Province is bounded to the north by the Jorge Basadre Province and the Tarata Province, to the east by Chile and Bolivia, to the south by Chile and to the west by the Pacific Ocean.
+The province of Tacna is bounded to the northwest by Jorge Basadre Province, to the north by Tarata Province, to the east by Chile and Bolivia, to the south by Chile and to the southwest by the Pacific Ocean.

 The Barroso mountain range traverses the province.
 Some of the highest mountains of the province are listed below:

-Political division
+Politics

+List of mayors

+Since 2023, the incumbent mayor is Pascual Milton Güisa Bravo.
+The province's first mayor was Armando Vargas Blondell, who took office following the return of the province to Peru in 1929.
+Prior to that, Adolfo Silva Vergara took office in 1884, when the Chilean administrative division was established.

+Subdivisions

 The province is divided into 11 districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):